ejanzzenang/myproject-consumer-web-directory-theme/README.md

 Install dependencies:

-In `myproject-consumer-web` add the following files into `package.json`
+In `myproject-consumer-web` add the following dependencies into `package.json`

 ```json
   "dependencies": {